itzCozi/devbox/docs/src/content/docs/docs/cli.md

 ##### `devbox update`

-Pull the latest base image(s) and rebuild environment container(s).
+Pull the latest base image(s) and rebuild environment box(es).

-This command replaces containers to ensure they are based on the newest upstream images, while preserving your workspace files on the host.
+This command replaces boxes to ensure they are based on the newest upstream images, while preserving your workspace files on the host.

 **Syntax:**
 ```bash